 While Criminology offers degrees up to the Post masters certificate, the majority of students earn a Bachelors degree.
 Students study Criminology all over the country, though the major at the Bachelors degree level has the most graduates in California.
 The average annual income for a graduate with a bachelor's degree in Criminology is $39,500.

-LeTourneau University is a top option for students who want to study Criminology.
+The University of California-Irvine is a top option for students who want to study Criminology.
 Students can earn up to a Post masters certificate at the school.
-LeTourneau University awards around 14 Bachelors degrees to those majoring in Criminology per year.
-However, Upper Iowa University and Stockton University are also options to consider.
+The University of California-Irvine awards around 411 Bachelors degrees to those majoring in Criminology per year.
+However, Stockton University and the University of Maryland-College Park are also options to consider.
 Take a look at the college options in the table below.